 5 Life Lessons From the Ones Who Walk Away From Omelas (A Summary)

-It’s a short story.
-It won the Hugo award for best short story in 1974.
+It’s a short story by Ursula K Le Guin.
+It won the Hugo Award for best short story in 1974.

 This is a summary, especially for those who have read it first and didn’t understand it.
 So let’s start with the plot.

-The Ones Who Walk Away From Omelas Plot
+The Summary of The Ones Who Walk Away From Omelas

 Let’s start with a question: with the above summary, what would you do if you were a citizen of Omelas and saw this boy for the first time?

-Hang on.
 You don’t have to answer yet.
-Check out the key lessons before you answer that.
+Check out the key lessons before you answer them.

 5 Lessons from the Ones Who Walk Away From Omelas